Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: Discussion and conclusions

 A prior study \cite{hall2022comparative} indicates that $\mathbf H \perp \hat c$ generates the expected $2\pi$ domain walls corresponding to magnetic solitons (CSL), giving way to the FFM phase around $\mu_0 H = 40$ mT.
 In our data this is a tiny field compared to the substantial \bhf = 25 T, barely showing up as a flattening of the shifts (Fig.~\ref{fig:Cr_NMR} (b) towards $H=0$.

-The transition of the CHM to the CCP by applying the field along the chiral axis ($\mathbf H\parallel \hat c $) is neatly witnessed by the fit of Fig. \ref{fig:conical} (a), and the simultaneous agreement of the extracted conical angle $\theta(H)$ of panel (b) with the mean-field theory. \cite{kousaka2009chiral} This provides a precise measurement of the boundary to the FFM phase, $\mu_0 H_c = 1.35(1)$ T, albeit for a sample that has a sub-optimal \TN.
-The fit deviation of the point at $\mu_0H = 40$ mT, which coincides within errorbars with the ZF value, demonstrates the presence of a pinned CHM phase at low fields in our crystal, i.e.~of a small coercive field required to initiate the spin canting.
+The transition of the CHM to the CCP by applying the field along the chiral axis ($\mathbf H\parallel \hat c $) is neatly witnessed by the fit of Fig. \ref{fig:conical} (b), and the simultaneous agreement of the extracted conical angle $\theta(H)$ of panel (c) with the mean-field theory. \cite{kousaka2009chiral} This provides a precise measurement of the boundary to the FFM phase, $\mu_0 H_c = 1.35(1)$ T, for our sample.
+The fit deviation of the point at $\mu_0H = 40$ mT on the left of the vertical dashed line in Fig.~\ref{fig:Cr_NMR} which coincides within errorbars with the ZF value, demonstrates the presence of a pinned CHM phase at low fields in our crystal, i.e.~of a small coercive field required to initiate the spin canting.
 The very fine agreement of the canted model also establishes the model of the joint Eqs.~\ref{eq:frequencyc} and \ref{eq:meanfieldc} as a strong validation of the presence of the conical phase.

-The first-order nature of the transition at \TN~is very clearly shown by NMR, a local probe which can separate the decrease of the magnetic phase volume from that of the moment, a distinction that neither diffraction nor macroscopic techniques can easily operate.
-This finding is consistent with mean field predictions \cite{laliena2016} and a previous analysis of the entropy change at the transition \cite{clements2017critical} in a work that attributes the difficulty of measuring this change to a weak first-order nature.
+The first-order nature of the transition at \TN~is very clearly shown by NMR, a local probe which can separate the decrease of the magnetic phase volume from that of the moment, a distinction that neither diffraction nor macroscopic techniques can easily provide.
+This finding is consistent with mean field predictions \cite{laliena2016} and a previous analysis of the entropy change at the transition \cite{clements2017critical} in a work that attributes the difficulty of measuring this change due to a weak first-order nature.
 The NMR convincing signature is a more direct assessment of the same fact.

-The vector addition of the external and internal fields at \Nb~demostrated that the Nb spin is opposite to that of Cr, as in the the spin structure suggested in Ref.~\cite{ogloblichev2021electronic}, which is shown in Fig.~\ref{fig:Cr-Nb-spin}.

-The refined fit of the polycrystalline sample (orange curves in Fig.~\ref{fig:NbZF}) requires an additional 6\% of the Nb nuclei in defect sites, with minority 2c Wyckoff site occupancy (see Sec.~\ref{sec:methods}).
-Also the broader, asymmetric polycrystalline \Cr~triplet lineshapes (not shown) agree with a small percentage of such defect sites, not observed in the single crystal.
+All the above conclusions based on clean single crystal \Cr\ NMR data, are independent of SOD and demonstrate the expected behavior of a monoaxial chiral helimagnet.
+The \Nb~NMR spectra in a polycrystal sample with larger disorder \cite{SM} further demonstrate a sizable spin polarization at Nb, opposite to that of nn Cr ions.

-In summary, we may classify the \Cr~NMR data from our single crystal and polycrystal samples as a textbook case for an ideal monoaxial chiral helimagnet.
+In summary, we may classify the \Cr~NMR data from our single crystal and polycrystal samples as a interesting textbook case for an ideal monoaxial chiral helimagnet.